saracx/saracx/README.md

 Hi, I’m Sara.
-I am a  media &  consultant in Berlin, Germany, and on my way to becoming a web developer.

-I am currently learning Fullstack Development at SPICED Academy because I am interested in how the web shapes culture through technology and design.
-In a previous life, I was a performance marketing specialist, cultural science student and writer.
+I am a digital media consultant with experience in performance and creative marketing, including Influencer Marketing, Social Media Marketing & Brand Communication, as well as Content Strategy with high SEO value.
+Based in Berlin.

+➡️ Currently interested in the social effects of tech products, and how the web's infrastructure and architecture is shaping culture and human interaction.
+Experience in Fullstack Development (JS, Node, React, HTML/CSS, Postgres, Wordpress, PHP).

+In a past life, content creator, photographer, SEO copywriter and freelance journalist writing about web culture & pop culture (commonly known as 'memes').

 ⚡ My simple pleasures are **money, power, and success**.
 I identify as hungry.

 <!--